camilaburne/camilaburne.github.io/_posts/2021-07-12-SQL-tips-for-fast-queries.md

 desc: "5 things to avoid when querying big data"
 ---

-Querying tables with SQL is the first part of any data science project, sometimes, it can be the slowest one too.
+Querying tables with SQL is the first step in any data science project, and sometimes, can be the slowest one too.
 To boost the performance of the extraction and loading, I’m sharing 5 mistakes to avoid when querying big data.

 <br />